GitTools/GitReleaseManager/docs/input/docs/configuration/default-configuration.md

 See the [example export configuration section](export-configuration) to see an example of how the export can be configured.

+## Close Options

+When it comes to closing a milestone with GitReleaseManager, it is possible to add a comment to any closed issues that were included within that milestone.
+This is useful to inform any users who are subscribed to an issue, that this feature or bug, has actually been shipped.
+It is possible to completely control the content of the issue comment that is added, as well as replace some tokenized values, such as milestone, owner, repository, with the actual values.

+- **use-issue-comments**
+  - A boolean value which indicates whether or not comments are added to any closed issues that are included within a milestone, when it is being closed.
+  - **issue-comment**
+    - This is a template for what comment should be added to each issue.
+Within this comment template, it is possible to replace information for example, the milestone name, the owner/repository information, etc.

 ## Issues to include

 See the [Issues to include](include-issues) section.